fahmmin/firstcommit/README.md

-# Sahayak AI — an AI staff for the small businessman the internet left behind
+# Sahaayak AI — an AI staff for the small businessman the internet left behind

 > The online-shopping boom handed every big retailer a software army — logistics
 > engines, collection teams, analytics dashboards — while the man running a
 > components shop in Faridabad got a smartphone and a warning that his customers
 > are buying online now. **63 million small businesses** still run on paper
 > ledgers, WhatsApp threads and memory — not because they're behind, but because
 > every tool ever built for them assumes an IT department.
-Sahayak is our answer:
+Sahaayak is our answer:
 > **an AI staff, not another dashboard.**

 [![Live demo](https://img.shields.io/badge/demo-sahaayak.space-3494f4)](https://www.sahaayak.space/?gate=WJecxdO_WdjZ#/app)